-The family's response should be received by the PHA by the deadline indicated in the PHA letter.
+Responses should be received by the PHA by the deadline indicated in the email.
 If the family fails to respond by the deadline, the PHA will send a final request via first class mail.
 If the notice is returned by the post office with no forwarding address, the applicant will be removed from the waiting list without further notice.